The Telling Error, Sophie Hannah

 Anyway I love Sophie Hannah on Twitter.
 As well as being funny and self-aware she has a Welsh Terrier and has written a book about holding grudges so I saw The Telling Error on my Mum’s shelves and swiped it.
 It’s based around the clever and curious murder of an unpopular newspaper columnist and the varied group of people who might have wanted him dead.
 They’re an ensemble cast of writers, politicians, journalists and desperate housewives, all in exile from London in a small town in the Culver Valley.
 It’s the ninth in a series featuring the same detectives.

-I’d recommend this book to anyone who likes crime stories and Sophie Hannah.
+I’d recommend this book to anyone, and especially anyone who likes crime stories and Sophie Hannah.
 It was written five years ago and she thanks the subject of 2019’s biggest literary scandal in the credits, who I won’t name because his beast is already overfed.
 I’m glad I’ve read it, and think I should continue to pick my way through a story or two from the big guns in this field, not least because they’re so good at storytelling and I desperately need help with mine.

 There are great offers on Amazon for The Telling Error (Hodder & Stoughton)